 The exhibition at the Museum of Palazzo Pretorio - curated by the head of collections and archives of the Pecci Center, Stefano Pezzato, with the coordination of the curator of the Civic Museum, Rita Iacopino, and set up by the architect Francesco Procopio - presents over 80 works by 50 Italian artists and organized in a thematic path inspired by Leonardo, as a tribute to the genius of Vinci and in "continuity" both with the great historical-artistic tradition of Tuscany and with the vocation to contemporary art of the city of Prato, where they arose and are based various contemporary collections of excellence.

-The symbolic work of the exhibition is the famous portrait of Leonardo reworked graphically by Man Ray in a friend's ready-made from 1967, which reaffirms the Duchampian matrix of the objet trouvé and paves the way for the postmodern recovery of universal icons like Leonardo, ironically "rediscovered" with cigar in the mouth.
-An introduction to the exhibition thus becomes the canvas of the "lyricist" Ben Vautier which reports the manifesto of conceptual art: Art is a discourse on art.
-In fact, the whole exhibition is presented as a "speech on art" by Leonardo, his myth, his research and his activities, his masterpieces and his codes, revisited and reinterpreted, taken up or evoked by dozens of artists in Italy and in the world over three decades, from the late 1960s to 2000.
+The symbolic work of the exhibition is the famous senile portrait of Leonardo graphically reworked by Man Ray in a ready-made with the help of 1967, which reaffirms the Duchampian matrix of the objet trouvé and paves the way for the postmodern recovery of universal icons such as Leonardo, ironically "rediscovered" with a cigar in his mouth.
+The premise of the exhibition thus becomes the canvas of the "lyricist" Ben Vautier which reports the manifesto assumption of conceptual art: Art is a discourse on art.
+The whole exhibition is presented as a "discourse on art" by Leonardo, his myth, his researches and his activities, his masterpieces and his codes, revisited and reinterpreted, taken up or evoked by dozens of artists in Italy and around the world over three decades, from the end of the 1960s to the 2000s.